How to Transfer a Domain Name: A Step-by-Step Guide

 The authorization code, also known as the EPP code or transfer key, is a unique code required to transfer your domain.
 Here’s how to get it:

-- Log in to your current registrar account.
+- Go to your current registrar’s dashboard.

 Keep this code secure, as it’s essential for completing the transfer.